 ark:/13960/t6c25cm5g

+ark:/67531/metapth346793/?

 What about the "validatability" of ARKs, then?
-As obvious already from the examples above, apart from the specific structure, there is no specific pattern or definite string-length of an ARK.
-The only restrictions on the Name and Qualifier parts "as strings of visible ASCII characters" is that they "should be less than 128 bytes in length" using "letters, digits, or any of these six [Sic!] characters: = # * + @ _ $", allowing also four more characters with reserved meaning: % - . / These general restrictions are hardly sufficient for efficient validation by means of a regular expression.
-It is possible to impose restrictions defining a specific pattern and string-length within a namespace, for a particular NAAN, using for example a NOID template , but this is not something that is required by the ARK specification.
+As illustrated in the examples above, ARKs match the regular expression “^ark:\/[0-9]{5}\/\S+$”.
+After the “ark:/ddddd/”, there is no specific pattern or definite string-length of an ARK.
+The only restrictions on the Name and Qualifier parts "as strings of visible ASCII characters" is that they "should be less than 128 bytes in length" using "letters, digits, or any of these six [sic] characters: = # * + @ _ $", allowing also four more characters with reserved meaning: % - . / These general restrictions are not sufficient for efficient validation by means of a regular expression.
+While not required by the ARK specification, however, the first two examples above as well as most ARKs in the world (and some Handles), are generated using the NOID check digit algorithm [reference NOID manual page and proof], which was created in conjunction with ARKs.
+Despite NOID’s variable-length strings, they have stronger transcription error detection than ISBN or ISSN strings.

 More heavily incumbent on an ARK seems to be the demand that, "[i]f longevity is the goal, it is important to keep the prefixes free of recognizable semantics" .
 This, I believe, is a misconception.
 It is not the absence of semantic content that guarantees longevity; it is rather the continued use of the identifier that enhances its persistence, as observed again by above, and this use may well be promoted by at least some semantic content in the identifier, allowing a user to recognize it as an identifier of precisely that particular object that it is supposed to identify.
+The ARK specification discourages adding visible information to an ARK string, e.g., "[i]f longevity is the goal, it is important to keep the prefixes free of recognizable semantics".
+Unfortunately, this limits the use, and therefore persistence, of the identifier because such things as object type, date issued, and registrant are not meant to be included.
 The Findability by simple 'googling' and current Accessibility of the example ARKs above presently (Nov.
 2018) still seems quite good.
 At least the first of these three examples seems to be well distributed, producing an impressive precision score of 25/25 by simple googling of '12148/bpt6k97497t' (each page in the hitlist actually containing a reference to the same document by Buffon in the Gallica collection).
 The second example apparently has a narrower distribution, but the few items found still display good precision, 4/4.
 The third example, without inflection, has been used extensively as a paradigmatic case, so should perhaps be considered outside competition here, but anyway also shows good precision.
 And, given the limited validatability, the degree to which the resources they identify will also be Interoperable and Re-usable will very much depend on the difficult to predict long-term sustainability of these two first FAIR properties of these ARKS.

 DOI: DOIs can look just like anything.
 Here are some real cases, all at the time of writing resolvable and with multiple Findability also by simple googling, some of them pretty 'old', although they got their DOIs assigned fairly recently.
-One is even from 1977 (doi: 10.1177/030631277700700112), but it still produces an impressive precision score of 68/68 (date: 2018-11-07), mostly due to it quite high citation rate, yielding hits for all the citing sources.
+One from 1977 (doi: 10.1177/030631277700700112) produces an impressive precision score of 68/68 (date: 2018-11-07), mostly due to it quite high citation rate, yielding hits for all the citing sources.

 10.1007/978-3-319-07443-6_39